GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 #### Decision: Strategy A

-Strategy A is simpler: all data follows the same key structure, which also means you only have one key structure to maintain.
+Strategy A is simpler; all data follows the same key structure, which also means you only have one key structure to maintain.

 However, with strategy A, you need to sum the summary values you receive in summary reports to answer some of your questions.
 Each of these summary values is noisy.
 By summing up that data, you're also [summing the noise](/docs/privacy-sandbox/attribution-reporting/working-with-noise/#summing-up-summary-values-rollups-also-sums-their-noise).

 This isn't the case with strategy B, where summary values exposed in the summary reports already give you the information you need.
-This means that strategy B will likely lead to less impactful noise than strategy A.
+This means that strategy B will likely lead to a lesser impact from noise than strategy A.

 How should you determine which strategy to use?
-For existing advertisers or campaigns, you might rely on historical data to determine whether the volume of conversions is more suitable for strategy A vs strategy B. However, for new advertisers or campaigns, you may decide to:
+For existing advertisers or campaigns, you might rely on historical data to determine whether the volume of conversions is more suitable for strategy A or strategy B. However, for new advertisers or campaigns, you may decide to:

-- Collect a **month** worth of data with the granular keys (Strategy A).
+- Collect a month's worth of data with the granular keys (Strategy A).
     Because you're extending the duration of data collection, summary values will be higher and noise will be relatively lower.
-- Assess with reasonable accuracy the **weekly** conversion count and purchase value.
+- Assess with reasonable accuracy the weekly conversion count and purchase value.

 {% Aside %}